mniederhuber/faire-pipeline/ReadMe.md

 	- rtracklayer (r, bioconductor)
 **Note**:

-On longleaf python pacakges can be installed locally with ` pip install --user <pacakgeName> ` (use pip3 for python3 modules)
+On longleaf python packages can be installed locally with ` pip install --user <packageName> ` (use pip3 for python3 modules)

 rtracklayer is preinstalled on longleaf

 # ToDo:
-	- Run QC after Rule All (as shell:)
+	- Detect PIPEPATH inside Snakefile (Use --lock flag to prevent alterations with each round of submission)
+		- Alternately, write path to hidden file/pickle then source the file each time
 	- Generate pooled BigWigs
 	- Call range of peaks for QC analysis
 		- Ideally, perhaps another pipeline for determining optimal number of peaks